 - Veteran work-study possibilities

-New Students (including new Chapter 31, Vocational Rehabilitation students): Please contact us via email.
-We will reply with a new student packet you will need to complete along with a list of other documents that must be submitted via email before we can accept your Summer 2021 and/or Fall 2021 claim.
-For Chapter 33, Post 9/11 and Chapter 31, Vocational Rehabilitation, we will not be able to protect your classes until all the documents have been received.
+New Students (including new Chapter 31, Veteran Readiness & Employment students): Please contact us via email or call us at 702-651-5060 to receive a New Student Packet by email.
+We also have printed New Student Packets available for pickup at Modular 11 on the West Charleston campus.
+Any New Student Packet will need to be submitted along with a list of other documents that must be submitted via email or in-person at Modular 11 before we can accept your Summer 2022 or Fall 2022 claim.
+For Chapter 33, Post 9/11 and Chapter 31, Veteran Readiness & Employment (VR&E), we will not be able to protect your course enrollment until all documents have been received.

-Returning Students not changing their major (including Chapter 31, Vocational Rehabilitation students: Please file an online claim using the below “Submit Online Claim” link.
+Returning Students not changing their major (including Chapter 31, VR&E students: Please file an online claim using the below “Submit Online Claim” link.
 Your claim will be filed with the major declared to the VA at the time of your previously certified claim.
-Chapter 31 - Vocational Rehabilitation students, must have an active E- Authorization on file for us to accept the claim and protect classes.
+Chapter 31 - VR&E students, must have an active E- Authorization on file for us to accept the claim and protect classes.

 These students should consider the following requirements: